the fp is region-hotels

 Bed and breakfast

 The trend for bed and breakfast accommodation has largely bypassed Cyprus, with mainly private entrepreneurs offering this option.
 Most bed and breakfast guesthouses are located in the rural regions of Limassol, Paphos and Larnaca, in the Akamas and in the Troodos Mountains.
+Airbnb options are mostly in these regions as well.

-Cyprus has a limited number of camp sites, and those that are available have few facilities.
+Cyprus has a very limited number of camp sites, and those that are available have few facilities.
 All are licensed by the Cyprus Tourism Organisation.

 Guest houses run by families can be found in many rural locations and offer a great way to meet locals.
 Self-catering villas are often ideal for families on a budget or who wish to have the opportunity to dine out in tavernas.
 Cyprus has a growing number of agro-tourism premises, which tend to be traditional stone houses that have been restored and converted into tasteful accommodation.
 The initiative is run by the Cyprus Agrotourism Company and all accommodation is monitored by the Cyprus Tourism Organisation.